ihreapotheken/IA-SDK-iOS/README.md

 In order to use IA SDK you will need API key with proper entitlements.
 Your API key is tied to your bundle ID(s).

-@TODO where to get it.
+@TODO How to get SDK key.

 # Installation